Updated: Mar 28

-Despite having $1 million in liability insurance coverage, the company’s policy has a gray area as to who is liable after a crash, this is where pre-screened Los Angeles Personal Injury Attorney comes into play.
+Despite having $1 million in liability insurance coverage, the company’s policy has a gray area as to who is liable after a crash, this is where pre-screened California Attorneys for Personal Injury comes into play.
 There is fine print in Uber’s policy terms that states that passengers use the ridesharing platform at their own risk which could be used by their attorneys to minimize the their responsibility after an accident.

 The fine print states that the company is not liable for the safety of its drivers or the quality of its services.

 This contradiction has led to thousands of lawsuits against the company for failure to pay for driver and passenger damages.
 This language also contradicts the company’s insurance policy and is designed to leave a gray zone for litigation.
 A great California Personal Injury Attorney will be able to review the fine print and decide on the beast approach for a claim.

 In a regular car accident case, passengers may file a claim with Uber’s insurance company and receive a settlement offer.
 However, this isn't always the case because the the company may deny its liability for your accident for a variety of reasons, leaving you to file a claim with the driver’s insurance or with your own policy.

 If Uber’s insurance coverage isn’t enough to cover your damages, a third-party insurer may pay leftover costs.
 A competent personal injury attorney with experience in these type of claims will make a difference in the outcome and settlement of your claim.

 BEFORE retaining a Los Angeles Car Accident Lawyer, you must check their credentials, run a criminal background check and verify their license status with the California State Bar.
 In 2019 alone, hundreds of attorneys were disciplined for unethical practices including "stealing their client's settlement money".

 What To Do After An Accident With UBER